8108 Senior Legal Process Clerk

 Nature of work: The nature of the position requires discretionary judgment and extensive public contact in providing customer service, often under stressful circumstances.
 The nature of the work may also include carrying and lifting heavy file and/or storage containers that could weigh up to 25 pounds.

 Note: Some positions may be required to be a custodian of records; participate in “in Camera” hearings in the San Francisco Superior Court System; and/or testify under oath and/or write and sign legal declarations that will be submitted to the court.

-1. Two (2) years (equivalent to 4,000 hours) of verifiable experience in processing and/or researching documents in accordance with laws, codes and/or regulations in a legal, governmental, real estate or financial services environment
+1. Two (2) years (equivalent to 4,000 hours) of verifiable experience processing and/or researching documents in accordance with laws, codes and/or regulations in a legal, governmental, real estate or financial services environment; OR

-2. 30 semester / 45 quarter units from an accredited college or university, with a minimum of 12 semester / 18 quarter units in business and/or law AND one (1) year (equivalent to 2,000 hours) of verifiable experience processing and/or researching documents in accordance with laws, codes and/or regulations in a legal, governmental, real estate or financial services environment
+2. 30 semester/45 quarter units of coursework from an accredited college or university with a minimum of 12 semester/18 quarter units in business and/or law; AND One (1) year (equivalent to 2,000 hours) of verifiable full time experience processing and/or researching documents in accordance with laws, codes and/or regulations in a legal, governmental, real estate or financial services environment.